mobil-e-hub/meh/mqtt/README.md

 ## Description
 This module simply connects Azure EventGrid and MQTT broker by forwarding messages to the other component.

-**Note that topics received from EventGrid cannot be subscribed to (otherwise, there will be an infinite forwarding loop)!**
+**Note that topics received from EventGrid must not be subscribed to (otherwise, there will be an infinite forwarding loop)!**

 ## Message formats
 ### MQTT messages